Getting a mortgage with a default

 This will not only make your application more attractive, but it can also allow you to access more competitive products with lower rates.
 These lower rate products can actually save you in the long run, as you won’t be paying as much in interest over the mortgage term.

-During their affordability assessment, a lender will look at all of your expenses, including any debts you have.
+During their affordability assessment, a lender will look at all of your expenses, including any debts you have [2].
 Therefore, lowering your debt-to-income ratio by paying off existing debts can make you more appealing to lenders.

 The less financial commitment you have to other debt, the more capacity you’ll have for mortgage repayments.
-Which will not only make you more attractive to lenders, but can also allow you to borrow more in some circumstances.
+This will not only make you more attractive to lenders, but can also allow you to borrow more in some circumstances.

 Lenders for getting a mortgage with a default